Chart Color Schemes

 Employment drivers in Muswellbrook are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-According to Census data, only 9.1% of residents work from home, though COVID-19 lockdown impacts may have influenced this figure.
-Dominant employment sectors include mining, health care & social assistance, and retail trade.
-Mining is particularly specialized in Muswellbrook, with an employment share nine times the regional level.
-Conversely, health care & social assistance shows lower representation at 10.4% compared to the regional average of 16.9%.
+Only 9.1% of residents work from home (Census data).
+Dominant employment sectors are mining, health care & social assistance, and retail trade.
+Mining has particular specialization with an employment share 9.2 times the regional level.
+Conversely, health care & social assistance shows lower representation at 10.4%.

-The ratio of workers to residents in Muswellbrook is 0.7, indicating a higher-than-average level of local employment opportunities.
-Between September 2024 and September 2025, the labour force decreased by 2.9%, and employment fell by 1.5% in Muswellbrook, leading to a decrease in unemployment rate by 1.3 percentage points.
-In contrast, Rest of NSW saw employment contract by 0.5%, with unemployment rising by 0.4 percentage points during the same period.
-National employment forecasts from Jobs and Skills Australia project national employment growth at 6.6% over five years and 13.7% over ten years.
-Applying these projections to Muswellbrook's employment mix suggests local employment should increase by 5.2% over five years and 11.8% over ten years, though these projections do not account for localized population changes.
+The ratio of 0.7 workers per resident indicates ample local employment opportunities.
+Between December 2024 and December 2025, employment levels increased by 0.5%, labour force decreased by 0.8%, reducing the unemployment rate by 1.3 percentage points (AreaSearch analysis).
+In contrast, Regional NSW saw employment contract by 1.2% with a slight increase in unemployment of 0.4%.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Muswellbrook's employment mix suggests local employment should increase by 5.2% over five years and 11.8% over ten years, though this is a simplified extrapolation for illustrative purposes only.

 Frequently Asked Questions - Employment